Sonic-Amiga/ESP8266-Faikin/Simulators/CN_WIRED/README.md

 The conditioner is known to send "mode changed" packets three times in a row, perhaps for better reliability.
 There is no ACK/NAK signalling in this protocol.

+### From controller to conditioner

-Packets from the controller to the conditioner always specify operation modes.
+Packets from the controller to the conditioner only specify operation modes.
 Their format is identical to "mode change" packet above, but with type set to 0.
+If type is set to any other value, the conditioner ignores the packet!

+Daichi controller is also known to send its control packets 4 times in a row when an action is issued by the user.

-NOTE: There is no way to query the conditioner about current operation modes.
+There is no way to query the conditioner about its current operation modes.
 The controller is supposed to track the current state internally, based on own controls and "mode changed" nofitications from the AC.